rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 # Business Outcome

  - Reduce cycletime (with more focus on troubleshooting builds over build server)
- - Increase inovation from CI platform team (reduce mainace and support)
+ - Increase inovation from CI platform team (reduce maintance and support; free to build a better "Space Elevator" ()
  - Decrease in costs  (with enphemeral infrastracture and no vendor licensing)